timcsy/gymize/README.md

-# Gymize - Connect Unity to Gymnasium and PettingZoo
+# Gymize - Connect Unity to Gymnasium and PettingZoo API

 Reinforcement and Imitation Learning API with Gymnasium and PettingZoo.